 Home Care Overtime Review

-Tom Voiles, president of Shoshana Technologies, makers of the Rosemark System, offers these words about Home Care Industry and Overtime.
+Tom Voiles, president of Shoshana Technologies, makers of the Rosemark System, offers these words about Home Health Care Industry and Overtime.

 These days, the Caregiver Shortage is the topic that has everyone’s attention and raises the most fear among home care agency owners and staff.
 Back in 2014, the imminent removal of the Overtime and Minimum Wage Exemption was front and center.